long98191/lost-mine/content/2. Characters/Sildar Hallwinter.md

 ## Story so far

-Sildar Hallwinter is a member of the [[Lord's Alliance]], who was tasked with ensuring the law and order of Phandalin.
+Sildar Hallwinter is a member of the [[Lords' Alliance]], who was tasked with ensuring the law and order of Phandalin.
 He was ambushed and abducted on the way to Phandalin alongside his close friend [[Gundren Rockseeker]], who shared his information on the [[Wave Echo Cave]] with him.
 Sildar was rescued by you, but the location of Gundren is still unknown.

 After being rescued from the goblin band, Sildar let you know of a few pieces of important information:
 - The three Rockseeker brothers (Gundren, Tharden, and Nundro) recently located an entrance to the long-lost [[Wave Echo Cave]], site of the mines of the Phandelver's Pact.